Messianic Age: Islam

-The Quran states that Isa ibn Maryam (Jesus, son of Mary) was the Messiah and prophet sent to the Jews.
-Muslims believe he is alive in Heaven, and will return to Earth to defeat the Masih ad-Dajjal, an anti-messiah comparable to the Christian Antichrist and the Jewish Armilus.
+The Quran states that Jesus was the Messiah and prophet sent to the Jews.
+Muslims believe he is alive in Heaven, and will return to Earth to defeat the Al-Masih ad-Dajjal, an anti-messiah comparable to the Christian concept of Antichrist.
+It is disputed whether Isa's Messianic age will be for 40 days or for 40 years.

 A hadith in Abu Dawud (37:4310) says:

 Both Sunni and Shia Muslims agree the Mahdi will arrive first, and after him, Jesus.
 Jesus will proclaim that the true leader is the Mahdi.
 A war, literally jihad (Jihade Asghar) will be fought, the Dajjal against the Mahdi and Jesus.
 This war will mark the approach of the coming of the Last Day.
 After Jesus slays the Dajjāl at the Gate of Lud, he will bear witness and reveal that Islam is the true and final word from Allah to humanity as Yusuf Ali's translation reads:

 He will live for several years, marry, have children, and will be buried in the fourth spot next to the Islamic prophet Muhammad and the first two caliphs Abu Bakr and Omar under the Green Dome in the Masjid Nabawi, Medina.

 A hadith in Sahih Bukhari (Sahih al-Bukhari, 4:55:658) says:

 Very few scholars outside of mainstream Islam reject all the quotes (hadith) attributed to Muhammad that mention the second return of Jesus, the Dajjal and Imam Mahdi, believing that they have no Quranic basis.
 However, Quran emphatically rejects the implication of termination of Jesus' life when he was allegedly crucified.
 Yusuf Ali's translation reads:

 Many classical commentators such as Ibn Kathir, At-Tabari, al-Qurtubi, Suyuti, al-Undlusi (Bahr al-Muhit), Abu al-Fadl al-Alusi (Ruh al-Maani) clearly mention that sura az-Zukhruf verse 43:61 of the Quran refers to the descent of Jesus before the Day of Resurrection, indicating that Jesus would be the Sign that the Hour is close.

 Ahmadiyya

-In Ahmadiyya Islam, the present age (the Messianic age) has been a witness to the wrath of God with the occurrence of the World Wars and the frequency of natural disasters.
-In Ahmadiyya, Ghulam Ahmad (d.1908) is seen as the promised Messiah whose teachings will establish spiritual reform and ultimately establish an age of peace upon earth.
+In Ahmadiyya, the present age (the Messianic age) has been a witness to the wrath of God with the occurrence of the World Wars and the frequency of natural disasters.
+In Ahmadiyya, Mirza Ghulam Ahmad (d.1908) is seen as the promised Messiah whose teachings will establish spiritual reform and ultimately establish an age of peace upon earth.
 This age continues for around a thousand years as per Judeo-Christian prophecies; and is characterised by the assembling of mankind under one faith as per Ahmadiyya belief.

-Baháʼí Faith

-In the Baháʼí Faith, the "Messianic Age" refers to a 1000-year period beginning with the Declaration of Baháʼu'lláh in 1863.
-Baháʼís believe the period of peace and prosperity is gradually unfolding and will culminate in the appearance of "The Most Great Peace".